 Yellen noted in her comments that the corporate tax plan.
 She said, “There are general agreements that there are distortions in the corporate tax code.”
 Yellen believes that simply changing the tax rules in the country would not be enough.
 The Federal Reserve is patiently watching inflation figures in the economy and thinking about tightening policy.
 They have also been lenient on the Volcker Rule, per the suggestion of Republicans in the administration.

-“I would focus on training, on education… I would focus on investment both public and private and I would focus on policies that affect the pace of technological change (along with reform in taxes)”, said Yellen.
+“I would focus on training, on education… I would focus on investment both public and private and I would focus on policies that affect the pace of technological change (along with reform in taxes)”, said the hebrew speaking Yellen.